“We all fear what we don’t understand.” – Dan Brown

 9 Safety Questions Americans Google About Their Home

 These questions are being asked by tens of thousands of Americans every year.
-Do you think you can answer them correctly?
-Take our quiz below or

 to see the answers.

 Are daddy long legs poisonous? | 64,800 searches per year

 Is tap water safe to drink? | 36,000 searches per year